BuyMyBeard/shady/README.md

 An attempt at making it easier to play around with custom GLSL shaders in Flutter.
+Consider WIP and unstable until minor is bumped.

 ## Getting started